 Ad Fontes Media rates Twitchy in the Hyper-Partisan Right category of bias and as Unreliable, Problematic in terms of reliability.
 Twitchy is a social media curation site that mines content on Twitter to share news 24 hours a day, seven days a week.
 The website aggregates tweets to create news stories.
-Founded in 2012 by conservative commentator Michelle Malkin, the site reportedly reaches 6 million people per month.
-Today, the platform is owned by Salem Communications.
+Founded in 2012 by conservative commentator Michelle Malkin, the platform is now owned by Salem Communications.

 Panels of analysts from Ad Fontes Media regularly review representative sample content to rate it for reliability and bias.
 Each panel of analysts comprises one left-leaning, one right-leaning, and one center-leaning analyst.

 The team considers a variety of factors when rating content.
 To determine its reliability score, we consider the content’s veracity, expression, its title/headline, and graphics.
 We add each of these scores to the chart on a weighted scale, with the average of those creating the sample content’s overall reliability score.